terror

 - The terrors of the storm

-- (uncountable) terrorism
+- (uncountable) Terrorism.

-- a terror attack; the War on Terror
+- the War on Terror

 - French: terreur, effroi